soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

     )
 ```

-> Note: we are using two new things here: guards, and the `LambdaCase` language extension.
+> Note: we are using two new things here: guards and the `LambdaCase` language extension.
 >
-> 1. Guards as seen in `sayDiv2` are just a nicer syntax around `if-then-else` expressions.
+> 1. Guards, as seen in `sayDiv2` are just a nicer syntax around `if-then-else` expressions.
->    Using guards we can have multiple `if` branches and finally use the `else` branch
+>    Using guards, we can have multiple `if` branches and finally use the `else` branch
 >    by using `otherwise`.
-After each guard (`|`) there's a condition, after the condition there's
+After each guard (`|`), there's a condition; after the condition, there's
 >    a `=` and then the expression (the part after `then` in an `if` expression)
 >
-> 2. LambdaCase as seen in `catch`, is just a syntactic sugar to save a few characters,
+> 2. LambdaCase, as seen in `catch`, is just a syntactic sugar to save a few characters,
 >    instead of writing `\e -> case e of`, we can write `\case`.
 It requires enabling the
 >    `LambdaCase` extension
 >